no0dles/chan-da-liar/README.md

 ![Cockpit](docs/Cockpit.png)

+### Roadmap
+- [ ] Spoken text gets picked up from microphone and ends up in the input.
+Pause microphones on play may help or if the speak recognization detects the speaker voice.
+- [ ] Improve OpenAI conversation
+  - [ ] Role play prompt currently ignored
+  - [ ] visualize current conversation
+  - [ ] reset for conversation / clear single items

 ## Code overview
 Code is seperated into two main directories.
 - Components in `src/app/components` are for visual UI elements